Madhav5697/canovaccio/README.md

+the server in deployment in render since I am using free version it will take 30 sec to launch but front-end is deployed in versel

 # DrawSync — Real-Time Collaborative Drawing Canvas

 > Draw together, anywhere, in real time.
 Multiple users can join the same room and see each other's strokes appear instantly.